step-/JSON.awk/doc/callbacks.md

 <a name="0"></a>
 ## Building applications with JSON.awk

-At a simple level JSON.awk is used stand-alone to output so-called "jpaths" that describe an input JSON text.
-Then JSON.awk's output is piped through another filter, which will decompose it in some way to realize a given application.
+At a simple level JSON.awk can be used stand-alone to output so-called "jpaths" that describe an input JSON text.
+Then JSON.awk's output is piped through some text filter, which will arrange it in some way and realize an application.

-However, with JSON.awk it is also possible to quickly build some custom applications by defining and including a set of callback functions that allow hooking into parser and output events.
-This callback interface is generally enough to realize applications that transform JSON text into some other programming language or data format.
+However, with JSON.awk it is also possible to build applications by defining and including a set of callback functions that hook into parser and output events.
+With this callback interface writing applications that transform JSON text into some other programming language or data format can be more accurate and controlled but it requires writing bits of awk code.

 Finally, more complex awk applications can embed JSON.awk source code to access the parser and process jpaths directly.